“Carrying a Loaded Firearm” Laws – California Penal Code 25850(a) PC

-In California, “carrying a loaded firearm” is a criminal offense charged by the government under Penal Code 25850(a).
+In California, “carrying a loaded firearm” is a criminal offense charged by the government under Penal Code 25850(a) pc.
 This charge is a wobbler which means the prosecutor holds discretion when electing to charge you with a felony or misdemeanor.
 The prosecutor will consider largely on your prior criminal history or severity of the current offense when deciding to charge you with a felony or misdemeanor.
-The following article will address 10 important things you should know about charges of carrying a loaded firearm.

 PC 25850(a) provides, “A person is guilty of carrying a loaded firearm when the person carries a loaded firearm on the person or in a vehicle while in any public place or on any public street in an incorporated city or in any public place or on any public street in a prohibited area of unincorporated territory.”